-- A member signing up after the deadline will be on the alternate list if necessary.
+- A member signing up after the deadline will be placed on the waiting list if necessary.

-- In multiple day events teams and/ or individuals will be repaired after the first round by score by the professional staff and will be posted on the GPGC website, and on the bulletin board outside of the golf shop and in the restaurant by Thursday prior to the second day of the event.
+- In multiple day events teams and/ or individuals will be repaired after the first round by score and will be posted on the GPGC website, on the bulletin board outside of the golf shop and emailed to the participants by Thursday prior to the second day of the event.

-- Tournaments will be played as scheduled unless adverse weather conditions prevail as determined by the Tournament Committee.
+- Tournaments will be played as scheduled unless adverse weather conditions prevail as determined by the Professional Staff.

 - In the event of adverse weather conditions: a.)
 A member who decided not to play must advise the Golf Shop of his decision before his starting time. b.)
-A committee representative will decide if disciplinary actions will be waived.
+The Head Golf Professional will decide if disciplinary actions will be waived.
 This will be done prior to the start of the tournament whenever possible.

-- All tournaments start at the first or tenth tee, at the discretion of the Golf Shop.
+- All tournaments start at the first or tenth tee, at the discretion of the Professional Staff.

 - Match play tournaments will be played from the tees assigned to the player.

 - Match play tournaments tied at the end of regulation play and requiring a play-off must continue to the hole assigned by the Golf Shop.

 - All ties not requiring a play-off will be broken by matching cards, using the USGA recommended method by gross or net scores as appropriate, following the rules posted for the specific tournament.